Yahya Ayyash: Assassination

 After the assassination of Yitzhak Rabin, the Palestinian Authority began to cooperate more closely with the Shin Bet.
 The Shin Bet learned that Ayyash often spent the night in the Gaza City home of Osama Hamad, a childhood friend whose uncle, Kamil Hamad, was known to the authorities.

 In October 1995, Kamil Hamad met with Shin Bet operatives, demanding money and Israeli identity cards for himself and his wives.
 After they threatened to inform on him, he agreed to cooperate.
 Shin Bet agents gave him a cell phone and told him it was bugged so they could listen in on his conversations.
 They did not tell him that it also contained 15 grams of RDX explosive.
 Hamad gave the phone to his nephew Osama, knowing that Ayyash regularly used Osama's phones.

 At 08:00 on 5 January 1996, Ayyash's father called him and Ayyash answered.
 Overhead, an Israeli plane picked up their conversation and relayed it to an Israeli command post.
 When it was confirmed that it was Ayyash on the phone, Shin Bet remotely detonated it, killing him instantly.
 He was in Beit Lahia at the time.

 Israel did not confirm or deny its role in killing Ayyash, which led to rumors and speculation about the extent of Israeli involvement.

 In 2012, former Shin Bet director Carmi Gillon confirmed the story in the documentary The Gatekeepers.
 Kamil Hamad disappeared and it is rumored that he received US$1 million, a fake passport and a visa to the US.

 Aftermath

 Following Ayyash's death, four suicide bombings killed seventy-eight Israelis in February and March 1996.
 The first of these took place shortly after the end of the 40-day mourning period for Ayyash and the cell that claimed responsibility called itself "Disciples of the martyr Yahya 'Ayyash", stating it was a revenge attack for his assassination.
 Israeli security services who later interrogated one of the organizers of the attacks said they were carried out by a sub-group of the Qassam Brigades, and that, "the attacks were most probably a direct reaction to the assassination of 'Ayyash [with] no far-reaching political goal."

+On 9 January 2026, Ayyash's widow, Hiyam, was arrested and detained in Nablus by Israeli forces after accusing her of using "inciteful language" against Israel online.